Inferring networks from time series: a neural approach: Quantifying uncertainty

-\subsection{Quantifying uncertainty}
+\section{Quantifying uncertainty}

 There are two sources of uncertainty when inferring adjacency matrices: the non-convexity of the loss function $J$, and the noise $\sigma$ on the data.
-In general, it is hard to quantify the convexity of $J$, since we do not know how many networks fit the equation at hand.
-However, when the dynamics are linear in the adjacency matrix $\mathbf{A}$, we can do so using the Gram matrix of the observations of each node $i$, $\mathbf{G}_i\mathbf{G}_i^T$.
-For regression methods to be applicable, $\mathbf{G}_i\mathbf{G}_i^T$ must be invertible for each $i$.
-The (non-)convexity of the problem can thus be quantified for example by the minimum rank of all the Gram matrices,

-The problem is fully determined if $\mathfrak{c} = N-1$.
-In figure \ref{fig:Uncertainty}a we show the Hellinger uncertainty on the predicted degree distribution as a function of $\mathfrak{c}$.
-The Hellinger error of the degree distribution is given by
+In figure \ref{fig:Uncertainty}a we show the expected Hellinger error

-Here, we define the maximum likelihood estimate as the predicted density $\hat{\rho}(k)$ for which uncertainty is to be calculated.
-As is visible, the error on the distribution decreases almost linearly as $\mathfrak{c}$ tends to its maximum value $N-1$.
+on the predicted degree distribution as a function of $\mathfrak{c}$.
+As is visible, the error on the distribution decreases as $\mathfrak{c}$ tends to its maximum value of $N-1$.
 For $\mathfrak{c}=N-1$, some residual uncertainty remains due to the uncertainty on the neural network parameters $\boldsymbol{\theta}$.

-In figures \ref{fig:Uncertainty}b--c we again show the Hellinger error on the predicted degree and triangle distributions, this time as a function of the noise $\sigma$.
-To demonstrate that the uncertainty is not an artefact of the choice of metric, we also show the behaviour of the relative entropy,
+In figures \ref{fig:Uncertainty}b--c we show the expected Hellinger error (eq. [\ref{eq:Hellinger_distance}]) on the maximum likelihood estimator $\hat{P}$ as a function of $\sigma$, for both the degree and triangle distributions, i.e. $x \in \{k, t\}$.
+In addition, we also show the behaviour of the expected relative entropy